 I confess that my first impression of this book was less than positive.
 On page 2 I discovered that it is the latest in a series of volumes collectively entitled “Philosophy For Everyone,” edited by Western Michigan University philosophy professor Fritz Allhoff.
 Numbering over twenty to date, the subjects in this series of books could hardly vary more widely.
 Asserting that “every activity is a possible subject for philosophical reflection,” Allhoff’s book series has thus far explored subjects ranging from running to college sex, Christmas to porn, motherhood to cannabis.
 The initial impression is of yet another opportunist seeking a niche market, as in the ubiquitous DIY series, “(you name it)” For Dummies.

 But I recommend the book.
 While I found Goold’s collection of essays somewhat disjointed as a whole; taken individually, many of them are rich and thought provoking.
+With long-term therapy or treatment with high doses of Klonopin, reverse indistinct and slow speech, impaired motor coordination, visual impairment in the form of double vision and nystagmus may occur.
+More information on the website https://medimagery.com/buyklonopin/.
 I resonated with several of the authors’ colorful word pictures and thoughtful discussions of the expanded consciousness available in the experience of sailing.